Hindringham: Hindringham Fish Ponds and Moat

+They were built, along with the moat, in around 1150 and their construction would have required moving around 50,000 m3 of soil, an enterprise likely occupying 100 men for 3 years.

+The ponds were managed by the monks of Norwich Priory, and comprised an important food source for the priory, as well as for the Benedictines at Binham Priory and the Augustinians and Friars at Walsingham (about 5 km or 3 miles to the west), as well as for the thousands of pilgrims who came to Walsingham from all over Europe.
+Eel, perch and pike were farmed, with European carp introduced later.

+It is likely that the ponds were abandoned following the Dissolution of the Monasteries in 1534, but even if not, it is almost certain that they were finally abandoned in the Little Ice Age of the 17th century.
+However the shortage of labour following the Plague of 1349 may have resulted in their earlier decline.

 Amenities

-The village has a mixed non-denominational Primary School under the control of the Norfolk education authority.
+Hindringham Church of England Primary School caters to local children and is part of The Pilgrim Federation.
+The headmaster is Mr. T. Snowdon.

 Hindringham has a popular sports and social club and this acts as the clubhouse for Hindringham FC on matchdays.

 Sports and recreation

 Hindringham FC

 The village football club, Hindringham F.C. was originally formed in 1910 and re-formed in 1986.
 The club has worked its way up to senior status in the Football Association National Pyramid since the re-formation.

 They were elected from the North East Norfolk League to the Anglian Combination in 1998 and eventually won promotion to the Premier Division from Division 1 in the 2006–07 season and in dramatic fashion.
 With only a win good enough in their final game away at Sprowston Wanderers, a goal in second half stoppage time sealed a 1–0 victory and a runner's-up spot.
 Hindringham stayed in the Premier Division for two seasons before finally being relegated in the 2008–09 season.
 They had been relegated the previous season but the withdrawal of Halvergate United and Lowestoft Town from the division meant that the club stayed in the Premier Division for another season.
 They have been in Division 1 ever since the 2008-09 relegation.